 ‘I like this strategy because you can get two uses out of your peels: mineral-rich water and green material for the compost,’ Erinn says.

-2. Banana peel for the compost
+2. Put banana peel in the compost

 Using banana peels as fertilizer can be harder in the winter, but Erinn has a solution that will keep your compost healthy ahead of the warmer seasons.
 You can introduce banana peel into your winter garden ideas by chopping the peels into one-inch pieces and adding them into your compost for spring.
 According to Erinn, ‘the more, the better.’

-3. Burying banana peels in the garden
+3. Bury banana peels in the garden

 However, before experimenting with this technique, the expert warns that the buried peel may attract squirrels and chipmunks who may be able to smell the produce under the ground.

-4. Banana peel on a backboard
+4. Put banana peel on a backboard

 'Put a complete banana peel between the plant and the backboard or tree trunk it is supported on if you're cultivating a staghorn, elkhorn, orchid, or similar plant,' Nikita instructs.
 When the banana peel is placed in this specific position, it is able to gradually degrade and release nutrients as the plant is watered or rains.